Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 You can watch a webinar where I explain all about visiting Channel Islands National Park in the video library inside our Families Fly Free membership where we teach you my simple Fly Free Formula to always be able to fly your family free using travel rewards.

-This is an entire-day adventure, as you have to get to and from the islands by boat (keep an eye out for whales along the way) with Island Packers.
+This is an entire-day adventure, as you have to get to and from the islands by boat (keep an eye out for whales along the way – we spotted a few in the distance on our trip) with Island Packers.

 5. Walk Around the Wharf